 - Permissions and roles

-An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.
+An Enterprise Mobility + Security (EMS) subscription includes both Microsoft Entra ID P1 or P2 and Microsoft Intune.

-At least one Intune license for you as the administrator to access the Microsoft Endpoint Manager admin center.
+At least one Intune license for you as the administrator to access the Microsoft Intune admin center.

 Make sure you assign an Intune license to the account that you use to sign in to your tenant.
 Otherwise, sign in fails with the error message An unanticipated error occurred.

 You may not need to purchase and assign individual Intune or EMS licenses to your users.
 For more information, see the Product and licensing FAQ.

 Co-management requires a supported version of Configuration Manager current branch.

 You can connect multiple Configuration Manager instances to a single Intune tenant.